DiegoF-Git/dptech-server/README.md

 # Clarification on Dual Domains

-**Important Note:** The screenshots and video documentation were created using the test server (dptech2.online) as the original production server (dptech.online) was deployed in Assignment 1 and has been running continuously since then without documentation of the setup process.
+**Important Note:** The screenshots and video documentation come from the test server (dptech2.online) as the original production server (dptech.online) was deployed in Assignment 1 and has been continuously run since then without documentation of the setup process.

-- **dptech.online – Primary website hosted on an EC2 instance (IP: 3.107.180.255) deployed in Assignment 1.**
+- **dptech.online – Primary website hosted on an EC2 instance (IP: 3.107.180.255) deployed in Assignment 1.
+Since I did not create an Elastic IP, I have not restarted or shut down the server, to avoid losing the IP registered in Assignment1.**
 - **dptech2.online – Mirror server created for video and documentation purposes, using Elastic IP (13.237.145.105).**

 **The two domains are nearly identical in functionality and configuration.
 The test server was created to properly record the setup steps which were missed initially on the main instance.**